-The number of people in the logistics industry has risen slightly since 2014.
-More people now work in the transportation of goods by road, in cold storage and in other transport support activities.
-However, we see a decrease in employment in transportation of goods by sea and inland waterways and in cargo handling at seaports.
+The number of people in the logistics industry rose slightly between 2014 and 2018.
+The number of people employed in the transportation of goods by road, in cold storage and in other transport support activities increased.
+However, there was a decrease in the number of those employed in the transportation of goods by sea and inland waterways and in cargo handling at seaports.

-Nearly 1 in 2 works in the transport support sector
+Nearly 1 in 2 employed in the transport support sector

-Transport support activities account for 47% of the people who work in the logistics industry.
-This includes a large portion of the work connected to loading, unloading and storage in Flanders’ ports.
+Employment in the transport support activities account for 49% of the people employed in the logistics industry.
+This share includes a large portion of the work related to loading, unloading and storage in Flanders’ ports.

-34% of those who work in the logistics industry come under the header of ‘transport of goods by land’.
-These include the truck drivers and the railway staff involved in the transport of goods.
+36% of those employed in the logistics industry are active in the ‘transport of goods by land’.
+These include the truck drivers and railway staff involved in the transport of goods.

-Postal services represent 16% of employment in the logistics industry.
-The Flemish logistics industry has two more, much smaller sub-sectors, i.e. the sector of transport of goods by sea and inland waterway, involving seafarers and bargees and cargo aviation (transport of goods by air).
+Postal services represent 17% of employment in the logistics industry.
+The Flemish logistics industry has two more, much smaller sub-sectors, i.e. the sector of transport of goods by sea and inland waterway (seafarers and bargees) and by air (cargo aviation).

 The National Bank of Belgium (Nationale Bank van België NBB): Working Paper 125 – Economic importance of Belgian transport logistics